15532th/avtdl/README.md

 #### Configuration file syntax

 Currently, configuration is performed with a configuration file that uses [YAML](https://yaml.org) format.
-It only uses basic features, but anything PyYAML can parse should work.

 Just like JSON, YAML provides means to define a structure of nested sequences and `key: value` mappings, but is easier to read and requires less effort writing (especially if your text editor adds indentation automatically).
 It provides some complicated features, but basic syntax is simple enough to pick up just by reading examples.
 See section 2.1 of chapter 2 of [YAML specification](https://yaml.org/spec/1.2.0/#Preview) for introduction and basic examples.